RTEMS/rtems-docs/c-user/fatal_error.rst

 - valid read-only data.

 For the initial extensions the read-write data (including .bss segment) is not required on single processor configurations.
-On SMP configurations, however, the read-write data must be initialized since this function must determine the state of the other processors and request them to shut-down if necessary.
+In SMP configurations, however, the read-write data must be initialized since this function must determine the state of the other processors and request them to shut-down if necessary.